Saudi Arabian Royal Guard

 Members of the Saudi Royal Guard Regiment with President Trump and King Salman in May 2017.

-The Saudi Arabian Royal Guard (الحرس الملكي السعودي) is a unit in the Saudi military forces.
+The Saudi Arabian Royal Guard (الحرس الملكي السعودي) is a unit in the Saudi Armed Forces.
 Originally an independent military force, the Royal Guards were incorporated into the Armed Forces since its inception until 1953.
-It is not to be confused with the SANG.
-However, the Royal Guards still retained their unique mission of protecting the Saudi ruling family.
-Units of the Royal Guard protect the King of Saudi Arabia and other relatives at all times.
+The Royal Guards retained their unique mission of protecting the Saudi ruling family.
+Units of the Royal Guard protect the King of Saudi Arabia and other relatives.

 The Royal Guards report directly to the king and for security reasons maintain a separate communications network from the regular army.

 Members of the Royal Guard Regiment often wear the flowing white thaub (robe) and white kaffiyah and qhutrah (traditional Arab headgear of skullcap and scarf).
 Royal Guardsmen wear bright green berets when in conventional uniform.

 The Royal Guard Regiment consists of three light infantry battalions, based near Riyadh.
 The commander of the Royal Guard is General Suheil al-Mutiri.